 This little board is in front of our “rug” area.
 We discuss the Daily Schema Review components each day and as the year progresses, they will start recording answers about these items on an answer sheet.

-I use business magnets on my calendar pieces.
+I use cut business card magnets on my calendar pieces.
+Read more about that here.
 BEST.THING.EVER.
 It makes changing the calendar super quick and easy!
 These pieces are from the Vanilla Sherbet line.
 The other classroom essentials color combinations in my store have calendar components as well.

 THE BEST Rug Alternative